openclarity/openclarity/README.md

 5. Disable CIS Docker benchmark.
 Set the `SHOULD_SCAN_DOCKERFILE` env variable to `false`.

+6. Set the scanner service account.
+Set the `SCANNER_SERVICE_ACCOUNT` env variable to a service account name to be used by the scanner jobs.
+Defaults to `default` service account.

 ## Usage

 1. Run the following command to deploy Kubei on the cluster: